• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Berry Lemonade Smoothie recipe is such a fun refreshing drink.
-Made with both blueberries and raspberries and sweetened with honey this healthy lemonade recipe is perfect for summer picnics and barbecues and has the prettiest pink colour.
+This berry lemonade smoothie is such a fun refreshing drink.
+Made with both blueberries and raspberries and sweetened with honey, this healthy lemonade recipe is perfect for summer and has the prettiest pink colour.
+You will also love how easy it is to make.

 Why you will love this recipe: